l-portet/secret-notes-app/README.md

 ## Usage
 All commands are executed at the root of the project (find their equivalent in each `package.json` if you want an execution in a specific folder).

+> Don't forget where your `.env` files are located.
+You might want to place them in the directory where you run your process.

 ### Webapp
 ```bash
 npm run webapp:build